-The Pisang peaks in the Manang Himal range offer good scope for exploration.
-The western flank of Pisang Peak is guarded by a hanging glacier and offers a considerable challenge, while the western end of the ridge is guarded by huge rock slabs, which are difficult to climb.
+The Pisang peak in the Manang Himal range offers good scope for exploration.
+The western flank of Pisang Peak is guarded by a hanging glacier.
+And the peak offers a considerable challenge, while the western end of the ridge is guarded by huge rock slabs, which are difficult to climb.
 A German Expedition made the first ascent in 1955.
 With its distinguished snow and ice pyramid shape, the mountain is considered one of the most impressive and beautiful peaks in the area.
-We will climb Pisang by following a steep and well-defined ridge to the summit from the south-east side.
-From the top there are impressive views of Annapurna II & III, Manaslu, Gangapurna as well as numerous other peaks.
+We will climb Pisang by following a steep and well-defined ridge to the summit from the southeast side.
+From the top, there are impressive views of Annapurna II & III, Manaslu, Gangapurna as well as numerous other peaks.

 Note: B=Breakfast, L= Lunch, D=Dinner

 Arrival and pick up from the international airport in Kathmandu, after refreshment we will invite you for a traditional Nepali dinner.

 After breakfast we drive for the sightseeing in Kathmandu valley including, Kathmandu Darbar square, Swayambhunath Temple , Boudhanath Stupa & Pashupatinath Temple.

 Today you will be picked up from your hotel for the drive to Besi Sahar.
 Your journey takes you through deep gorges as you trace the Trisuli River westwards.
 You will pass through the small town of Mugling where the Trisuli and Marshyangdi rivers meet.
 The town also serves as the crossroads between Kathmandu, Pokhara and Chitwan in the South.
 Upon arrival at Mugling, we head along the road toward Pokhara.
 We leave the highway to Pokhara at Dumre, and head north to Besisahar.
 A half-an-hour’s drive from Besisahar takes us to Bulbule, the starting point of our trek.